 - (a) Private Well.
 The private well for residential water usage and all of its appurtenances. - (b) Appurtenances to be Constructed.
 Any other appurtenances or areas for individual Units which are constructed pursuant to the Condominium documents, but excluding residential structures, shall be limited in use to the Co-owner of the Unit to which it is appurtenant to. - (c) Driveways.
-Driveways serving the residence constructed to serve an individual Unit. - (d) Utility Services.
+Driveways serving the residence constructed to serve one or more individual Units. - (d) Utility Services.
 The pipes, ducts, wiring, lines, conduits and other appurtenances supplying electricity, propane gas, telephone, cable, and/or other utility service to a Unit, from the point of connection with a General Common Element. - (e) Individual Septic Tanks and Service.
-Each Unit's individual septic tank, control panel, distribution lines, and discharge system and all of its appurtenances. - (g) Subterranean Land.
-The subterranean land located within Unit boundaries, from and below a depth of 20 feet as shown on form B, including all utility and supporting lines located on or beneath that land; - (h) Miscellaneous.
+Each Unit's individual septic tank, control panel, distribution lines, and discharge system from the point of connection with the individual Unit's shut off valve to the residential structure.

+(f) Miscellaneous.
 Any other improvement designated as a Limited Common Element appurtenant to a particular Unit or Units in the Subdivision Plan or in any future amendment to the Master Deed made by Developer or the Association.